hphelion/documentation/migration-details.md

 For more information on migrating your services, as well as general information about version 13.5:

-* The [migration overview](/migration-overview) page contains details on how to perform a self-migration from version 12.12 to 13.5 of the HP Cloud software
+* The [migration overview](/migration-overview) page contains details on how to perform a self-migration from version 12.12 to 13.5 of the HP Helion Public Cloud software
-* Our [release notes for version 13.5](/release-notes/) of the HP Cloud software
+* Our [release notes for version 13.5](/release-notes/) of the HP Helion Public Cloud software
 * The [version overview](/version-overview/) provides a look at the different software versions available
 * The [technical support knowledge base](https://community.hpcloud.com)
 * [UNIX command-line interface migration information](/cli/unix/articles/migration/)